 Think of it as Big Brother – for cats.

 The key takeaway from the show was how intricate the cat’s hierarchy was.

 Several cats would dominate the same area, but rarely at the same time.
 Through mutual understanding and competition, some of the cats had created their own “timeshare” of the territory.

-When the dominant cat left the territory, for food or sleep for example, the next cat in the hierarchy would take over patrolling of the boundaries.
+When the dominant cat left the territory, for food or sleep, for example, the next cat in the hierarchy would take over the patrolling of the boundaries.

 If you’re experiencing unwanted cats in your garden, chances are your garden is seen by the local cat population as a piece of prize territory.

 Let’s see how we can go about changing the cat’s perception of your garden…